236.7 Negotiation

 Also, when the proposed controlled access boundary line and the railroad right of way line coincide, it is necessary to acquire abutters' rights of direct access from owners of land and property rights adjoining the opposite side of the railroad right of way.

-The Railroad Projects Manager is to be notified of the anticipated date of condemnation when the Multimodal Operations Division is acquiring railroad property.
+The Railroad Projects Manager is to be notified of the anticipated date of condemnation when the COROW is acquiring railroad property.

 District right of way will be responsible for including in condemnation both operating and non-operating railroad property that are not acquired by negotiation.
-Prior to preparation of a condemnation petition, determine from the Multimodal Operations Division the status of negotiations and a recommendation to include or exclude railroad property in condemnation.
-Railroad property is not to be included in the condemnation petition unless the Multimodal Operations Division has received proper authorization from the Department of Economic Development, Division of Motor Carrier and Railroad Safety.
+Prior to preparation of a condemnation petition, determine the status of negotiations and a recommendation to include or exclude railroad property in condemnation.
+Railroad property is not to be included in the condemnation petition unless the Multimodal Operations Division has received proper authorization from the Department of Economic Development, Division of Motor Carrier, and Railroad Safety.

 236.7.5.3 Acquisition from Federal Agencies